-There are so many issues that account for staff burnout and lack of engagement leading to turnover, such as insufficient staffing, lack of experience, patient demographics, and inconsistencies in salaries.
-The problem is exacerbated when you consider that this group of crucial healthcare professions is projected to grow over the next decade between 15.3 and 23.6 percent (with specific professions projected to grow anywhere from 36 to 47 percent).
+There are many issues that account for staff burnout and lack of engagement leading to turnover, such as insufficient staffing, lack of experience, patient demographics, and inconsistencies in salaries.
+The problem is exacerbated when you consider that this group of crucial healthcare professions is projected to grow over the next decade, with a 12% projected job growth rate by 2028—much faster than the average for all occupations.
 Now you can begin to understand the extent of the issues facing healthcare professionals across the country over the next couple of decades.

 Organizations across the continuum of care are inevitably looking for solutions to identify the risk of burnout and turnover, find and retain employees who will be successful in their role, and creatively implement solutions.
 These solutions must not only address the problem, but sustain the turbulence of the years to come, during which demographics will further curb the availability of competent healthcare professionals.